Aegis Orchestrator

 # All recent executions

-aegis execution list
+aegis task list

 # Filter by agent